dantefromdevilmaycry/The-Fabulous-Five/content/Characters/Baldric.md

 During the battle outside The Sanitorium, Baldric casted Blade Ward upon the entire region to contain everyone involved, and later casts Power Word Kill to dispose of a sorcerer that had unleashed a Gravity Sinkhole into the battlefield.

 He has a strained relationship with [[Tunon]], his predecessor, and is known to participate in radical procedures that may directly contribute to the image [[Animancy]] itself has gained, of being blasphemous to the natural order.
 The party was actively involved in investigating whether utilizing animal souls as a remedy to the [[Voidborn Crisis]] was Baldric's plan.
-(This is suspected to have caused the treated children to turn into [[Wichts]] upon reaching puberty, and has drawn all of [[Tamara]]'s ire)
+(This is suspected to have caused the treated children to turn into [[Wichts]] upon reaching puberty, and has drawn all of [[Avalon]]'s ire)

 #character